docknetwork/api-docs/source/index.html.md

 ## Send Message
 > <span class="highlight"><span class="nt">POST</span> /messaging/send</span></span> REQUEST

 Sends a DIDComm message using our relay service and DID service endpoints, it also returns a URL for QR code scanning.
 Supports encrypted, plaintext and signed DIDComm messages.
-You can generate an encrypted DIDComm message by calling the `/messaging/encrypt` route
+You can generate an encrypted DIDComm message by calling the `/messaging/encrypt` route.

+The `typ` attribute must be a DIDComm type (i.e. starts with "application/didcomm").

 > Code samples